tsykoduk/greg.nokes.name/_posts/2005-11-14-week-8-the-zen-of-woodpiles.md

 permalink: /2005/11/14/8-the-zen-of-woodpiles/
 categories:
   - Philosophy! and Politics!
+description: "Discover how moving wood in harsh weather became a meditation on mindfulness.
+Learn why Zen means simply paying attention to each moment and step in daily life."
 ---
 <p>So, yesterday I moved about 2 or 3 cords of wood from point A in my yard to point B and C (made two piles).
 I was doing a lot of thinking during the task.
 When we started it was snowing and windy.
 By the time we ended, it was raining and windy.</p>